sigasi/sigasi_insights/content/releasenotes/sigasi-2.15.md

 This also works the other way around.
 If you add a new enum literal to an state type declaration, your case statements will be broken.
-There will be a Quick Fix to add the missing “when” clause.
+There will be a Quick Fix to add the missing "when" clause.

 Verilog: Save-time compilation
 ------------------------------